akbaridria/nexoar-on-flow/README.md

 # Nexoar On Flow

-Nexoar is a decentralized application for options trading on Stacks, featuring robust liquidity management.
+Nexoar is a decentralized application for options trading on Flow, featuring robust liquidity management.
 Users can provide liquidity to earn fees, and our locked liquidity mechanism ensures payouts are secure and predictable.
 The protocol includes a comprehensive, on-chain premium calculation logic designed for efficiency and transparency.

 ## On-Chain Options Pricing - Rationale and Approach